hasanmoudud/geocompr/main.md

 ## Desire lines

 Unlike zones, which represent trip origins and destinations, desire lines connect the centroid of the origin and the destination zone, and thereby represent where people *desire* to go between zones.
-If it were not for obstacles such as buildings and windy roads, people would travel in a 'bee-line' from one place to the next, explaining why desire lines are straight (we will see how to convert desire lines into routes in the next section).
+They represent the quickest 'bee line' or 'crow flies' route between A and B that would be taken, if it were not for obstacles such as buildings and windy roads getting in the way (we will see how to convert desire lines into routes in the next section).

 We have already loaded data representing desire lines in the dataset `bristol_od`.
 This origin-destination (OD) data frame object represents the number of people traveling between the zone represented in `o` and `d`, as illustrated in Table \@ref(tab:od).